VU-Civic/firmware/README.md

 woken up only twice per handling of each 32,000-sample audio chunk, once when the CM7-to-CM4 audio buffer transfer is complete and once when the CM7 event detection algorithm is complete.
 When the CM4 core is awoken, it checks to see if 1) the CM7-to-CM4 core transfer has completed and 2) the event detection algorithm has completed.
-If so, then an audio data packet is transferred out over USB for debugging and monitoring purposes and over SPI to an external AI processing chip for classification of the detected events as either gunshots or some other type of acoustic event.
+If so, then an audio data packet is transferred over USB for debugging and monitoring purposes and over SPI to an external AI processing chip for classification of the detected events as either gunshots or some other type of acoustic event.
 This packet includes the most recent metadata about the location and orientation of the sensor, as well as the timestamp of the first audio sample in the previous second of audio.
 This metadata also contains a boolean flag which is set to `true` if the GNSS GPIO trigger line is currently high when the packet is transmitted.
-This flag is used to indicate that the timestamp in the metadata accurately corresponds to the first sample in the previous second of audio that has been received.
+This flag is used to indicate that the timestamp in the metadata accurately corresponds to the first sample in the previous second of audio.
 If this flag is not set, then the timestamp in the metadata should be ignored.

-Whenever the external AI chip finishes its classification procedure, it will transmit a shot alert packet back to the CM4 core using SPI and DMA, and the CM4 core will transmit this packet out over the cellular network by using UART and DMA to send the data to the cellular modem.
+Whenever the external AI chip finishes its classification procedure, it will transmit a shot alert packet back to the CM4 core using SPI and DMA, and the CM4 core will transmit this packet out over the cellular network using UART and DMA.

-The following graphic outlines the data flow described above from both a logical point of view, where reddish-orange boxes indicate operations that take place entirely in hardware, green boxes take place entirely on either the CM4 or CM7 CPU core, and all other color boxes represent data being transferred between the various hardware entities.
+The following graphic outlines the data flow described above from a logical point of view, where reddish-orange boxes indicate operations that take place entirely in hardware, green boxes take place entirely on either the CM4 or CM7 CPU core, and all other colored boxes represent data being transferred between the various hardware entities.
 All items encircled by a dotted line represent data sources that are external to the STM32H745 microcontroller:

 ![Firmware Logical Data Flow](Docs/images/LogicalDataFlow.png "Firmware Logical Data Flow")

-Another useful way to visualize the flow of data in this firmware design is temporally, as shown in the following graphic:
+Another useful way to visualize the flow of data in this firmware design is temporally, as shown in the following graphic.
+This shows the typical timing requirements for the flow of data through the various hardware components, as well as the maximum amount of time available for completion of the various CPU-based algorithms:

 ![Firmware Temporal Data Flow](Docs/images/TemporalDataFlow.png "Firmware Temporal Data Flow")

-This shows the typical timing requirements for the flow of data through the various hardware components, as well as the maximum amount of time available to the various CPU-based algorithms.

 ## TODO Items